stchau4work/Near_real_time_mortality_prediction/README.md

 ## Solutions - New Analytic Engine

-Recognising this issue, a prototype (near real time mortality prediction) analytic engine is introduced to base on soft & high frequency data to supplement the 'lag' between each publication
+Recognising this issue, a prototype (near real-time mortality prediction) analytic engine is introduced to base on soft & high frequency data to supplement the 'lag' between each publication

 ## Better Track of the Risk Profile

 With the new analytic engine, insurance companies could better understand their risk profile for the estimated mortality rate in the next publication.
-This gain in accuracy and time can yield a substantial benefit in making all kinds of decision especially in this competitive business environment.
+This gain in accuracy and time can yield a substantial benefit in making all kinds of decision, especially in this competitive business environment.

 ## Make Insurance Cheaper

-With the new analytic engine, insurance companies can price more aggressively to target customers for life insurance products such as [Term Insurance](https://www.prudential.com/personal/life-insurance/find-life-insurance-policy/term-life-products) as now they are more confidence in the cost control and this can yield potential turnover.
+With the new analytic engine, insurance companies can price more aggressively to target customers for life insurance products such as [Term Insurance](https://www.prudential.com/personal/life-insurance/find-life-insurance-policy/term-life-products) as now they are more confident in the cost control and this can yield potential turnover.

 ## Extensibility